emeth-defi-automation/portfolio-management-platform/README.md

 # Generated from your personal account.
 MORALIS_API_KEY=
-# Every time you run `npm run ngrok`, it will generated new one url,
+# Every time you run `npm run ngrok`, it will generate new url,
 # so you need to update it here accordingly.
 NGROK_WEBHOOK_URL=https://1111-11-111-11-111.ngrok-free.app/webhook/
 # Get static domain from ngrok website and paste it here - should look alike `weak-horse-badly.ngrok-free.app`